No767/Lavender/README.md

 npm run dev
 ```

-4. If you need to build and serve the static files, run this command
+4. If you need to build and serve the static files, run these command

 ```sh
 npm run build